 - to ignore the effect on the busy Scotch Common.

 We call for a review of CPZ policy.
 It should be related to need and planned as a whole.
-Any CPZs outside the plan should be considered not just with the wishes of the residents in mind, but the needs of the whole area.
 In this example, Scotch Common clearly needs some sort of parking restriction once neighbouring areas have CPZs.
 The consultation in Pitshanger North needs to be brought forward as a matter of urgency.
 The residents need an urgent solution to their parking problem.